Albert Schatz (scientist): Dental research and controversy (1954-1992)

 Since 1945, the US has advocated water fluoridation to prevent tooth decay.
 Supported by his uncle Martin, Schatz investigated the cause of tooth decay from the mid-1950s.
 When he began he was surprised to learn that the cause of tooth decay was tacitly assumed to be acidity in the mouth, without any experimental evidence.
 The acid theory, as it was known, stated that hydrogen ions (which determine pH) are the critical factor for dental health.
 But his experiments showed that tooth decay occurs regardless of acidity or alkalinity. in 1962, he and his uncle offered a new explanation for tooth decay, the "proteolysis-chelation theory."
 (He later referred to his original 1954 theory as the "chelation theory.")
 The theory emphasized biochemical reactions over acid demineralization.
 According to the theory, caries develop as bacteria invade the teeth cavities in the presence of organic compounds (chelating agents) such as sugars, lipids and citrates to break down (proteolyze) the tooth protein (keratin); the process is independent of the pH of the environment.

 His findings also led him to oppose the fluoridation of drinking water based on his understanding of the biochemical impact of fluoride on tissue.
 He challenged the fluoridation of drinking water by public health programs.
 Reporting in 1967 the "Increased death rate in Chile associated with artificial fluoridation of drinking water, with implications for other Latin American countries and for the United States," he further claimed that in Chile, water fluoridation not only failed to prevent tooth decay, but instead caused increased cancer that led to increased death among people with malnutrition.
 He also criticized a scientific paper published in 1966 that presented the advantages of water fluoridation in the Curico province of Chile, arguing that the data was incomplete.
-In 1978, the US Department of Health Center for Disease Control in Atlanta issued a public statement that Schatz's data was improperly analyzed and did not present the true relationship between water fluoridation and cancer and mortality with the conclusion: "Water fluoridation for the purpose of dental caries prophylaxis poses no hazard relevant to cancer causation."
+In 1978, the US Department of Health Centers for Disease Control in Atlanta issued a public statement that Schatz's data was improperly analyzed and did not present the true relationship between water fluoridation and cancer and mortality with the conclusion: "Water fluoridation for the purpose of dental caries prophylaxis poses no hazard relevant to cancer causation."
 In 1992, he was severely criticized in The New Zealand Medical Journal for bias and publication in an obscure journal.
 He responded by claiming that the publication was in a legitimate journal, and that the critics had overlooked a separate publication in The Journal of Nihon University School of Dentistry.